This post may contain affiliate links. Please read my privacy policy.

 Frequently Asked Questions

-Both are popular Indian flatbreads, but they are made with different ingredients.
-Hence, they also have distinct textures.
-Plain naan bread is made with all-purpose flour, yeast, and yogurt, giving it a soft and pillowy texture.
-Roti or chapati, on the other hand, is an unleavened bread made only with whole wheat flour and water, making it tender yet slightly flaky like a flour tortilla.
-Traditional naan bread is also cooked in a tandoor oven, while roti is typically heated in a flat pan, skillet, or griddle called tawa or tava.
+Both are popular Indian flatbreads, but they’re made with different ingredients, which gives them unique textures.
+Naan is made with all-purpose flour, yeast, and yogurt, making it soft and pillowy.
+Roti, or chapati, is unleavened and made with just whole wheat flour and water, giving it a tender yet slightly flaky texture, like a flour tortilla.
+Naan is traditionally cooked in a tandoor oven, while roti is usually cooked on a flat pan, skillet, or griddle called a tawa or tava.

-Some recipes use eggs, but this easy recipe doesn’t contain eggs.
-If you are allergic to eggs, fret not, you can try my recipe!
+Some recipes use eggs, but this easy one doesn’t.
+If you’re allergic to eggs, don’t worry—you can safely try my recipe!

 Yes, you can make gluten-free bread using alternative flours such as rice flour, almond flour, or a gluten-free flour blend.
 However, the texture and flavor will be different.

-Each serving is only 195 calories.
+Each piece of naan bread is only 195 calories.

 What To Serve With Naan